dcycle/tdj-data/README.md

 * Generated CSS should be created in the build phase by `./scripts/create-build.sh`.
 Because we only allow Docker as a dependency of this project, you might consider a technique such as the one outlined in ["Compass Sass to CSS using Docker", Feb.
 9, 2016, Dcycle blog](http://blog.dcycle.com/blog/107/compass-sass-css-using-docker/).
 * You should not commit generated CSS to this git repo.
 You might need to `.gitignore` certain files, or make sure they reside on the container, but not your local computer.
-* Do you need a real-time compiler directly embedded in your container?

 ### Docker-based one-click development setup